From drain to sea

 Storm overflows happen when storm tanks fill up so quickly that they literally start to overflow.
 Wastewater spills over directly into rivers or the sea before it has chance to get treated.

 We are working hard to reduce the amount of times overflows happen.
-By 2025, we'll get them down to an average of 20 per year per location, and by 2030 we'll get storm overflows that impact the quality of bathing waters, down to no more than 10 spills per year.
+By 2025, we'll get them down to an average of 20 per year per location, and by 2030 we'll we'll reduce them further to 17.5 spills per year in any one location.

 More about storm overflows